 PIRI Board Members

 Helen Skouteris is the Monash Warwick Alliance Professor of Healthcare Improvement and Implementation Science at Monash University.
-Helen is focused on establishing long term collaborative research and education/training programs in healthcare improvement, and implementation science/health services research.
-Helen has a strong track record in longitudinal multi-factorial research, randomised controlled trials, implementation research and higher degree research supervision.
-Her work has been focused extensively on maternal and child health, as well as on social service and educational sector improvement.
+Helen is focused on establishing long term collaborative research and education/training programs in healthcare improvement, implementation science/health services research, working with colleagues from the Monash Centre for Health Research (where Helen is based), Monash University, Warwick University, Monash Partners and beyond.
+Helen has a strong track record in longitudinal multi factorial research, randomised controlled trials, implementation research and higher degree research supervision.

 Ms Sarah Jones